hakyimlab/scPrediXcan/README.md

 This is our [pipeline](https://github.com/hakyimlab/shared_pipelines/tree/main/enformer_pipeline) to generate personalized epigenomic features using Enformer with genotype data (.vcf file).
 Once users calculate the personalized epigenomics, please use the ctPred models from step 1 to get the in-silico personalized gene expressions.
 Then, users can generate l-ctPred according to the following instructions.

+In our anaysis, we used the genotype data of Geuvadis individuals from 1000G Genome project.
+The genotype data we used is [here](https://doi.org/10.5281/zenodo.15587873).
+Besides, we provided the Enformer-predicted epigenomic features of protein-coding genes for Geuvadis individuals [here](./Scripts/Enformer_epigenomic_features/Geuvadis_individuals_epigenome.txt).
+Currently, we uploaded a few batches of individuals' Enformer-predicted epigenomic features, and we will keep uploading the rest of them.

 Here is a nextflow pipeline for l-ctPred generation.
 The inputs include a genotype file and a ctPred-predicted cell-type-specific gene expression file.
 The outputs consist of a transcriptome model SQLite database (i.e., l-ctPred) and a SNP covariance matrix file.
 These output files are intended for use in the final association analysis step.
 Here are the detailed procedures of step-2: